There is no introduction for this procedure.

 Review of Procedure

 This procedure will be certified annually by the Provost to ensure all aspects of the post-tenure review process are in compliance with this procedure and any associated guidelines adopted by the President of the University of North Carolina.
-In addition, UNC General Administration will conduct a review of the post-tenure review process every three years in compliance with UNC Policy Manual 400.3.3.1.
+In addition, the UNC System Office will conduct a review of the post-tenure review process every three years in compliance with UNC Policy Manual 400.3.3.1.

 Training and Support of Institutional Decision Makers